sb85-dev/fandral/README.md

 # README

-fandral - Fraud and Restricted Account Log, is a new web app designed to be used by the fraud team, to track fraud cases on member accounts.
+fandral - Fraud and Restricted Account Log, is a new web app designed to be used by the FLOB and OPS team, to track fraud cases on member accounts, and to create resuests to be sent to members based on requests for information, not available through LOS.

 rails 7.1.3.3
 ruby 3.0.0